SciML/Catalyst.jl/docs/src/catalyst_applications/parameter_estimation.md

 plot(sol_real; legend = nothing, color = [:darkblue :darkred])
 scatter!(sample_times, sample_vals'; color = [:blue :red], legend = nothing)
 ```
 Now we define a function to fit our model.
-In this case, instead of `ADAM`, we are using `NelderMead()` because our model has an undefined derivative at switch_time.
+In this case, instead of `ADAM`, we are using `NelderMead()` because our model has an undefined derivative at `switch_time`.
 Additionally, `Optimization.AutoZygote()` is not necessary for gradient free optimizations.

 ```@example pe1
 #for NelderMead() optimiser